Rule of Rose: Plot

-Jennifer wakes up as her child self and realizes that all the events that have occurred were just her distorted memories of her childhood.
-Before meeting Wendy, Jennifer was kidnapped from an airship wreck by Gregory and made to live as a boy in order to replace his missing son, the real Joshua.
-Wendy rescued and brought Jennifer to the orphanage for companionship and together they formed the Red Crayon Aristocrats as a means of escapism.
-They made a loyalty oath to each other and exchanged Jennifer's bear for Wendy's brooch.
-Soon after, Jennifer adopted a puppy she named Brown and started to neglect club duties to care for him.
-Jealous of Jennifer's love for Brown, Wendy demoted her from the position of Prince, and ultimately ordered Brown's death to force Jennifer's submission.
-After Jennifer stood up to her for what she'd done, she brought the insane Gregory there who then killed everyone except Jennifer before killing himself.
-The media abandoned the massacre story after realizing Jennifer was the only survivor, leaving the orphans forgotten.
-In the end, Jennifer locates Brown inside the shed within her memories, gives him the collar bearing his name, and inscribes her oath on a chalkboard.
-Vowing to protect her memories, she leaves the shed and closes the door behind her.
+Jennifer once more awakens as her child self, and realizes that all the events that occurred were her lost and distorted memories of her childhood.
+In reality, before meeting Wendy, Jennifer was kidnapped from an airship wreck by Gregory and made to live as a boy in order to replace his missing son, Joshua.
+Wendy discovered Jennifer living as 'Joshua', and the pair formed a pseudo-romance.
+She rescued and brought Jennifer to the orphanage for companionship and together formed the Red Crayon Aristocrats.
+Jennifer was made the Prince, and Wendy became the Princess.
+They made a loyalty oath to each other, and exchanged Jennifer's bear for Wendy's brooch as proof of their promise.
+Later, Jennifer adopted a puppy she named Brown and started to neglect club duties to care for him.
+Wendy became deeply jealous of Jennifer's love for Brown, and demoted Jennifer from the position of Prince, replacing her with the stuffed bear.
+Wendy starts meeting Gregory, dressed like the Prince, and eventually gets him into a place where he starts acting like a dog and obeying her, due to his trauma of losing his son.
+She also ordered the club members to torment her, and ultimately ordered Brown's death to try and force Jennifer to come back to her, which lead to the events of the orphanage massacre when Gregory goes insane and kills all the children and Wendy, except Jennifer, before killing himself.

+The media quickly abandoned the massacre story after realizing Jennifer was the only survivor of the airship wreck, leaving the orphans forgotten by everyone.
+As Jennifer (now through the eyes of her young self) does one final walkthrough of the orphanage, she makes peace with her past and her trauma while visiting every room in the orphanage, understanding that they were children and that she was just too weak back then.
+She sees a manifest of Wendy outside, gives her a kiss, and leaves her behind, locking the gate as Wendy begs her to never forget her.
+Jennifer sees Gregory waiting by the bus, writing a story for his son who is waiting for him at home.
+Lastly, within her memories, Jennifer locates puppy Brown inside the shed, gives him the collar she found bearing his name, and inscribes her oath on a chalkboard.
+Vowing to protect her memories, she leaves the shed and locks the door behind her, finally coming to terms with her trauma and past.